Gateway Program (Northeast Corridor): Portal Bridge

-The Portal Bridge Replacement will replace the existing Portal Bridge, built in 1910, with the Portal North Bridge.
-A proposed Portal South Bridge project is not funded as of 2025.

-The old Portal Bridge at is a two-track, rail-only, 961 ft swing bridge over the Hackensack River between Kearny and Secaucus.
+The old Portal Bridge is a two-track, rail-only, 961 ft swing bridge over the Hackensack River between Kearny and Secaucus.
 Its design limits train speeds, temporarily prohibits crossings when open, and requires frequent and costly maintenance.
 Its lowest beams are 23 ft above the water, so it opens regularly for shipping, though not during weekday rush hours, when trains have priority.
-In addition to the drawbacks that come with the swing bridge design itself, due to its substantial age and bad state of repair the Portal Bridge frequently failed to close properly after swinging back, causing major disruptions for riders on NJ Transit and Amtrak.
+In addition to the drawbacks that come with the swing bridge design itself, due to its substantial age and bad state of repair, the Portal Bridge frequently fails to close properly after swinging back, causing major disruptions for riders on NJ Transit and Amtrak.

-In December 2008, the Federal Railroad Administration (FRA) approved a $1.34 billion project to replace the Portal Bridge with two new bridges: a three-track bridge to the north, and a two-track bridge to the south.
-In 2009, New Jersey applied for funding from the American Recovery and Reinvestment Act of 2009 and on January 28, 2010, received $38.5 million for design.
-In April 2011, Amtrak applied for $570 million for construction from US DOT.
-New Jersey was expected to contribute $150 million.

-In the early design years, cycling advocates, with Lautenberg's support, lobbied to include a bike path that would have become part of the East Coast Greenway, however that was not included in the final design of the Portal North Bridge.